LinusTM/inventory-system/resources/endpoints.md

 On success it will return an empty `204 No Content` response if the item was successfully added to the inventory, Otherwise an appropriate error will be returned.

-- `amount` will default to 1 if not specified.
-- The `picture` is optional.
-- The `picture` should be a jpg in base-64.